sap-tutorials/Tutorials/tutorials/s4sdk-odata-service-cloud-foundry/s4sdk-odata-service-cloud-foundry.md

 ---

 ## Prerequisites
  - In order to follow this tutorial successfully, you need a working and reachable system of `SAP S/4HANA on-premise` or `S/4HANA Cloud`.
-You may substitute the cost center service introduced here with any other API published on the SAP API `BusinessHub`.
+You may substitute the business partner service introduced here with any other API published on the SAP API `BusinessHub`.
 If you do not have an `S/4HANA` system available, you may use a public service such as the [Northwind OData Service](http://services.odata.org/V2/Northwind/Northwind.svc) as a fallback solution.

 ## Details
 Please note that depending on the platform you are using (`Neo` or `Cloud Foundry`), the configuration to the respective `S/4HANA` system might be different.
 In this tutorial, you will find the methods using which you can access your system on `Cloud Foundry`.
 For `SAP Cloud Platform Cloud Foundry`, the following `S/4HANA` connection capabilities exist.